PCI Password Requirements & Recommended Controls

 Are these requirements important to stay PCI DSS compliant?

 The short answer is yes.
-If you are looking to be PCI certified, passing the PCI audit is mandatory.
+If you are looking to be PCI DSS certified, passing the PCI audit is mandatory.
 The auditor will map your security measures and controls against the requirements.
 The latest updated version of PCI DSS contains a summary of all the new changes, requirements, and best practices.

 Non-compliance increases the risk of breaches and makes your system more vulnerable to data theft.
-If your cardholder environment is compromised, you are looking at a number of possible repercussions
+If your cardholder environment is compromised, you are looking at a number of possible repercussions.

 The PCI all-rounder